artanzand/artanzand.github.io/_posts/2021-12-11-activation-functions.md

 $$ g(z) = z $$

 ### Softmax
-Softmax normalizes the output values so that all sum up to 1.
+Softmax is a generalization of logistic regression for multi-class classification.
+It normalizes the output values so that all sum up to 1.
 This is analogous to normalizing probabilities in a distribution and each output value could be interpreted as the probability for that specific class.
-This function is very similar to the argmax function in Python in a sense that it selects only one class from the list of many classes.
+This function is very similar to the argmax function in Python with a difference that argmax computes a hardmax function by selecting only one class (setting one value to 1 while the rest to zeros) from the list of many classes.
 For this reason, this function is perfect for multi-class predictions where the classes are mutually exclusive.

 $$g(z) = \frac{e^z_i}{\Sigma_{j=1}^n e^z_j}$$